syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 {% endhighlight %}
 {% endtabs %}

-In the following screenshot, you can notice that the `ShipCity` column displays the list of cities according to the selected country value in the `ShipCountry` column.
+The following screenshot illustrates that the `ShipCity` column displays a list of cities according to the selected country value in the `ShipCountry` column.

 ![DataGrid ComboBox column items source selector](SfDataGrid_images/GridItemsSourceSelector.png)

 ### Editing the combo box

-By default the combo box loaded in the The `GridComboBoxColumn` is non-editable.
-Setting the `GridComboBoxColumn.IsEditable` to true enables the user input to edit the value in the text box and select one item from the suggestion list which is displayed according to the input text.
+By default, the combo box loaded in the The `GridComboBoxColumn` is non-editable.
+Setting the `GridComboBoxColumn.IsEditable` to true enables users provide input to edit the value in the text box and select one item from the suggestion list, which is displayed according to the input text.

 {% tabs %}
 {% highlight xaml %}